Shane McConkey: Biography

 McConkey won numerous awards and competitions.
 He started as a competitive ski racer but moved on to be featured in a long line of extreme skiing movies.
-McConkey was known for combining BASE jumping with skiing, as seen in such feats as skiing into a BASE jump off the Eiger.
+McConkey was known for combining BASE jumping with skiing (i.e., ski-BASE jumping), as seen in such feats as skiing into a BASE jump off the Eiger.
 McConkey went to Burke Mountain Academy.
 He was also known for his contributions to ski design, notably being the father of reverse sidecut and reverse camber skis (aka: skis with rocker); first mounting bindings onto water skis for use in Alaska, then with the Volant Spatula and, more recently, the K2 Pontoon ski design.
 McConkey's high-speed chairlift and ski area at Park City Mountain Resort are named after his father, Jim McConkey, who was an early proponent of extreme skiing in the U.S.

 On April 2, 2011, Shane McConkey was inducted into the U.S. Ski and Snowboard Hall of fame along with other Tahoe skiers, Daron Rahlves and Glen Plake.